 - match-funding to improve facilities, including cycle parking shelters, lockers and drying facilities

-- online meetings and resources for your workplace
+- online meetings and resources to support your workplace

-Our Travel Resource Pack includes details about other projects, schemes and initiatives that can help make your workplace even more actively and sustainably minded.
+To find out about other projects, schemes and initiatives that can help make your workplace even more actively and sustainably minded download our active and sustainable travel resource pack.

 Staff travel information guidance

-For a quick win why not make an active and sustainable travel information noticeboard.
-Position it in an area with high footfall where it will be noticed and update it regularly to ensure staff engage with it.
+For a quick win, you can make an active and sustainable travel information noticeboard.
+Position the noticeboard in an area with high footfall where it will be noticed.
+Update it regularly to ensure staff engage with it.

-If you need support or guidance about Travel Planning team, email firstname.lastname@example.org.
+For support or guidance about travel planning, send an email to email@example.com.